marveld21/Bikesharing/README.md

 # Bikesharing

 ## Overview
 Citi Bike is the nation's largest bike share program we are studying to try to launch a similar company in another city.
-To gain investors we will need to fully understand the details that make Citi Bike work.
+To gain investors we will need to fully understand the details that make Citi Bike successful.

 ## Results
 Here is the link to the Tableau story.
 [Citibike Breakdown](https://public.tableau.com/views/Module14Challenge_16626583327130/CitibikeBreakdown?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link)